dynamsoft-docs/barcode-reader-docs/parameters/reference/deblur-modes.md

 Sets the mode and priority for deblurring.

-It consisits of one or more modes, each mode represents a way to transform the grayscale image.
+It consists of one or more modes, each mode represents a way to transform the grayscale image.

 ## Candidate Mode List